sohaibtariq/openshift-blog-post/openshift-blog.md

 ### Apply Manifests

 This task applies the manifest files contained in the k8s directory of the sample repository.
-These manifest files set up the Deployment, Service and Route which will enable you to access the API Portal outside the Openshift cluster.
+These manifest files set up the Deployment, Service and Route which will enable you to access the API Portal outside the OpenShift cluster.

 ```
 .tekton/apply-manifest-task.yaml